 There will be no changes to the program of study for students who commenced their 2nd year in 2016; however the changes will impact you in 2018 when you will continue into the new term structure.

 Note that you will be required to undertake your five day country placement in 2017 as part of the 3rd year of your program.
 You must plan to be available for the Country School placement in 2017, this will run from the 23 July 2017 to the 28 July 2017.

 You also need to ensure you are informed of the changes to the structure of the 4th year of the program which will impact your studies in 2019.
 These changes have been outlined in email communication to you directly.
 A copy of the changes can be found here.

-If you are currently finishing off your undergraduate program and will commence your final year in 2017, there are significant changes to the way your program will be structured.
+If you have completed your undergraduate degree program and have commenced your final year in 2017, there are significant changes to the way your program will be structured.